-If you plan on contributing to React-Static in any way, we suggest you click here to sign up for the React-Tools Spectrum community.
+If you plan on contributing to React Static in any way, we suggest you click here to sign up for the React Static Spectrum community.
 The community is your greatest tool when building new features or fixing bugs :)

 If you are fixing an issue or bug, please take ownership on it.
 Too often do multiple devs attempt to fix the same issue at the same time!
 By claiming it and stating your estimated timeline you help triage expectations around the board!

 Open an RFP or discussion for new features.
 (Requests for Proposals)

 If you have an idea for a new feature or optimization, discuss it in an issue or Spectrum thread before coding into the night!
 It could very well end up that the feature or problem is being solved in another area or that your solution needs some more work to fit into the overal architecture.

 Suggested Dev Environment